 Here are the usual steps to get healthcare benefits under this scheme.

-- You will get a health card that you can show to a network hospital while availing treatment
+- You will get a health card that you can show to a network hospital while availing of treatment.

-- The hospital needs to share all the medical documents, bills with the insurer for a timely settlement of claim
+- The hospital needs to share all the medical documents, and bills with the insurer for a timely settlement of the claim

 - You can avail of free consultations and diagnostic services at the network hospital up to 10 days post discharge